skip to content

 • Dislike of bright lights

-• Rash of red-purple spots or bruises (The rash is due to the septicaemia and does not fade when pressed firmly e.g. with a glass.)
+Rash of red-purple spots or bruises, which does not fade when pressed firmly e.g. with a glass.

 Who to contact